m00sey/my-test-spec/docs/index.md

 Introduction
 :::

 This document presents identity system-based secure overlay for the Internet is presented.
 This system is based on a Key Event Receipt Infrastructure (KERI) or the KERI protocol.
-The primary key management operation is key Rotation (transference) via a novel key pre-rotation scheme as the background for the acronym KERI.
+The primary key management operation is key Rotation (transference) via a novel key pre-rotation scheme as the background for the acronym KERI. [@DAD]

-The identity system-based secure overlay for the Internet, based on KERI includes a primary root-of-trust in Self-certifying identifiers (SCIDs).
+The identity system-based secure overlay for the Internet, based on KERI includes a primary root-of-trust in Self-certifying identifiers (SCIDs) [@UIT] [@SCPK] [@SFS] [@SCPN] [SCURL].
 This root-of-trust  presents a formalism for Autonomic identifiers (AIDs) and Autonomic namespaces (ANs).
 These are part of an Autonomic Identity System (AIS).
 This system uses the design principle of minimally sufficient means to provide a candidate trust spanning layer for the internet.
 Associated with this system is a decentralized key management infrastructure (DKMI).

 The primary root-of-trust are SCIDs  that are strongly bound at issuance to a cryptographic signing (public, private) keypair which is self-contained until/unless control needs to be transferred to a new keypair.
 In that event, an append-only chained Key event log (KEL) of signed transfer statements provides end-verifiable control provenance.
 This makes intervening operational infrastructure replaceable because the event logs may be served up by any infrastructure including ambient infrastructure.
 End-verifiable logs on ambient infrastructure enable ambient verifiability (Verifiable by anyone, anywhere, at any time).